Reviews You Can Rely On

 Our Top Picks

 Are you on the lookout for a great tent?
 There's nothing quite like falling asleep under the stars with a background lullaby of forest sounds and waking up surrounded by nature.
 Whether you prefer popular public campgrounds or travel hours on foot until you are the only person around for miles, we have found the best options.
-We tested products side by side to get unbiased comparisons.
+Our special sauce is that we tested products side by side to get unbiased comparisons.
 After sorting the competition, we gathered the top products across multiple categories to offer this collection of the best tents on the market.
-Options range from ultralight options that weigh in at just over one pound to rooftop tents that upgrade your car camping experience and everything in between.
+Options range from ultralight shelters weighing just over one pound to rooftop tents that upgrade your camping experience to everything in between.

-If you aren't sure which type of tent to look at, or you are considering multiple types of tents, our comprehensive guide is an excellent place to start.
-However, if you already know your flavor of outdoor travel, you may want to go directly to our category-specific reviews.
-Whether you are looking for the best ultralight shelters to keep you light and fast on your feet, the top backpacking tent for your upcoming thru-hike, or your new favorite camping tent, we can help you find the perfect tent.
-Once you have your shelter, you can take a look at our dream list of camping gear to complete the rest of your setup.
+If you aren't sure which type of tent to look at, or you are considering multiple types, our comprehensive guide is an excellent place to start.
+However, if you already know your flavor of outdoor travel, go directly to our category-specific reviews.
+Whether you are looking for the best ultralight tent to keep you light and fast on your feet, a backpacking tent for your upcoming thru-hike, or a just basic camping tent for a drive-up campsite, we can help you find the perfect home away from home.
+Once you have your shelter, you can look at our dream camping checklist to complete the rest of your setup.

 Best Overall Camping Tent